aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Usage:  [OPTIONS] COMMAND [ARGS]...

       Create visual representations of part of the provenance graph.
-Requires that `python-graphviz<https://graphviz.readthedocs.io>` be installed.

     Options:
       --help  Show this message and exit.